 - Where is the program taught?

-All of our work takes place on the playing field, court or course.
+All of the work takes place on the playing field, court or course.

 - Is this a philosophy?

 No. The muscles do not operate based on philosophy or certain beliefs.
 They operate according to specific laws of motion.
 That is why descriptions from athletes in different sports are similar in terms of how they feel when playing their best.
-Water will boil at 212 degrees whether someone believes it will, or does not believe it will.
+Water will boil at 212 degrees whether someone believes it will or not.
 Whether someone believes in laws of motion or not, they operate the same way in all athletes.
-We have uncovered what these laws are, and are able to teach them systematically.
+These laws have been uncovered and can be taught.

-The co-founder of PMPM Sports, Buddy Biancalana, had similar experiences in the 1985 World Series as the starting shortstop for the eventual champions, the Kansas City Royals.
+Buddy Biancalana’s methodology stems from his “zone experience in the 1985 World Series as the starting shortstop for the World Champion, Kansas City Royals.
 In those seven games of the most pressure-packed athletic contest imaginable, he also went into the Zone (see “Getting on Top and Staying There” in the Article's section).

-Like my experience, it was remarkable in every way.
-He hit .278 (he was a career .205 hitter), played errorless at shortstop and got some game-winning hits and made some game-saving plays.
+It was remarkable in every way.
+He hit 78 points above his career average, played errorless at shortstop, had a game-winning hit and made several outstanding plays.